 1. Feature Customer Testimonials

 Customer testimonials are one of the most common ways to use social proof on your website.
 They add credibility to your business and are a valuable resource for potential customers who are thinking about working with you.
+They’re also one of the types of content to post on social media.

 Testimonials allow potential customers to get an idea of what it would be like to work with you from an outside source.
 Not only does the information come from an outside source, but it also comes from people who have already experienced working with your business.
 So, it’s easy for potential customers to imagine themselves in that situation and also having a positive outcome.